scurry-works/scurrypy/README.md

 While ScurryPy powers many squirrel-related shenanigans, it works just as well for game bots, interactive components, and educational projects.

+## Philosophy

+ScurryPy is built on a simple idea: clarity over magic.

+* Every operation should be traceable.
+* No hidden behavior or side effects.
+* Explicit design over clever abstractions.
+* If you can’t explain a function in 3–6 steps, simplify it.
+* Legacy features can be removed or replaced without rewriting the library.
+* Models = pure data
+* Resources = HTTP logic
+* Nothing mixes responsibilities.

+ScurryPy is not discord.py, hikari, disnake, or any other framework.
+ScurryPy is built from scratch.
+It is a true Discord API wrapper built on predictable, modern Python principles.

 ## Features
 * Easy to extend and build frameworks on top
 * Lightweight core (<1000 lines)